Turquoise

-Turquoise is an opaque, blue-to-green mineral that is a hydrated phosphate of copper and aluminium, with the chemical formula CuAl6(PO4)4(OH)8*4H2O.
-It is rare and valuable in finer grades and has been prized as a gemstone and ornamental stone for thousands of years owing to its unique hue.
-Like most other opaque gems, turquoise has been devalued by the introduction of treatments, imitations and synthetics into the market.
-The robin's egg blue or sky blue color of the Persian turquoise mined near the modern city of Nishapur in Iran has been used as a guiding reference for evaluating turquoise quality.
+Turquoise is an opaque, blue-to-green mineral that is a hydrous phosphate of copper and aluminium, with the chemical formula CuAl6(PO4)4(OH)8*4H2O.
+It is rare and valuable in finer grades and has been prized as a gemstone for millennia due to its hue.

+The robin egg blue or sky blue color of the Persian turquoise mined near the modern city of Nishapur, Iran, has been used as a guiding reference for evaluating turquoise quality.

+Like most other opaque gems, turquoise has been devalued by the introduction of treatments, imitations, and synthetics into the market.

 Names

-The word turquoise dates to the 17th century and is derived from the French turquois meaning "Turkish" because the mineral was first brought to Europe through the Ottoman Empire.
+The word turquoise dates to the 17th century and is derived from the Old French turquois meaning "Turkish" because the mineral was first brought to Europe through the Ottoman Empire from the mines in the historical Khorasan province of Iran (Persia).
 However, according to Etymonline, the word dates to the 14th century with the form turkeis, meaning "Turkish", which was replaced with turqueise from French in the 1560s.
-According to the same source, the gemstone was first brought to Europe from Turkestan or another Turkish territory.
+According to the same source, the gemstone was first brought to Europe from Turkestan or another Turkic territory.
 Pliny the Elder referred to the mineral as callais (from Ancient Greek κάλαϊς) and the Aztecs knew it as chalchihuitl.

+In professional mineralogy, until the mid-19th century, the scientific names kalaite or azure spar were also used, which simultaneously provided a version of the mineral origin of turquoise.
+However, these terms did not become widespread and gradually fell out of use.

+History

+Turquoise mining in New Mexico's Cerrillos Hills began with Native Americans, later attracting brief European interest in the late 1800s.
+Prices peaked in 1890, then collapsed by 1912, ending large-scale operations.
+During Mohammad Khodabanda reign (1578–1587), accumulated turquoise dust from fifty years of mining in Safavid Iran was squandered lavishly, reflecting royal excess amid economic hardship, political discord, and rising factionalism among the qezelbash elite.